Maintain Your Right to Protect Your Community

-Senate Bill 105 and House Bill 3565 threaten to limit citizens’ ability to successfully challenge the government when a citizen believes a permit is incorrectly issued.
+S.105 threatens to limit people's ability to successfully challenge the government when a person believes a permit is incorrectly issued.
 This bill weakens what is known as the Automatic Stay - a pause button that prevents harm from occurring while a challenge to a permit is considered.

-The Automatic Stay temporarily prevents activity when a permit decision is challenged before it's finalized.
-The “stay” allows the court to assess the facts and law in order to determine whether the permit was properly granted.
-The “stay” avoids irreparable harm to an affected party or place before that harm occurs, making sure money is not wasted before the permit is granted.
+The Automatic Stay temporarily prevents activity when a permit decision is challenged (before the permit is granted).
+The “stay” allows the court to assess the facts and law in order to determine whether the permit will allow an entity to pollute into the environment in the least harmful way.
+The “stay” avoids irreparable harm to people or places before that harm occurs -- protecting people, places, and investments.

 This tool may be used by a wide range of entities - conservation groups, wastewater utilities, hospitals, restaurants, and any other entity that must obtain, or may be affected by, a DHEC permit for operation.

-S.105 and H.3565 propose a set 30 day limit to the Stay instead of the current process where a motion can be made at any time to have it lifted (and a hearing must be held within 30 days).
+S.105 proposes a set a time limit to the Stay instead of the current process where a motion can be made at any time to have it lifted.
 The bill then makes any further hold be placed only through injunctive relief, putting the burden of proof on citizens and making the process much more costly.

-Ask Legislators to oppose S.105 and H.3565 and protect the automatic stay.
+Ask your Representative to oppose S.105 and protect the automatic stay.

 Read more about the bill and the permitting process here.